Glossary of Formal Languages and Compilation

 MPR (Metrical Preference Rules)

 Preference rules for metrical structure.
-They describe how we infer the beat grid.
+Describe how we infer the beat grid.

 → See M6